NxPKG/khulnasoft-docs/content/cache/how-to/cache-rules.md

 {{</details>}}

-For additional guidance on using Terraform with Cloudflare, refer to [Terraform](/terraform/).
+For additional guidance on using Terraform with Khulnasoft, refer to [Terraform](/terraform/).